roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  As soon as they got to her room, Mark gave her a stern order.
 'Remove the overall, and bend over.'

  Jane opened her mouth to protest and quickly shut it again.
 Would the punishment be administered all the harder, if she gave him a hard time.
 Probably.
 She gritted her teeth and bent over the back of a chair, to grip the seat.
 She didn't need to remove her panties, for she wasn't allowed to wear them in the house.
 She had become used to the nakedness, for often they were removed outside the house as well.
-Report_Story #3